 Honestly, I didn’t even want to be associated with the unschooling label because it seemed so taboo and crazy to me.
 However, the key to being successful in unschooling is planning and being intentional, and of course good parenting.

 As an unschooling mom, I have to keep up with my kids’ interests so that I can find ways to support them.
+I keep track of their interests with reverse planner sheets.

 I make sure that we are going on outings and having experiences that instill a love for learning in my kids.
 After all, that is my main goal.